X

 Malik Nabers - WR, LSU

 While John Metchie III has the chance to be a solid No. 2 WR in the NFL, the Texans still don't have a true chain mover on offense to help C.J.
 Stroud.
-Tank Dell has all of the potential to be a playmaker but he lacks the size to be a true difference-maker in the NFL.
+Tank Dell has all of the potential to be a playmaker but some question if he has the size to be a true difference-maker in the NFL.
 Nico Collins and Robert Woods are okay at this stage of their careers but the Texans' offense needs a true No. 1.
 Nabers solves that problem.

 20. New Orleans Saints